 The University of the Thai Chamber of Commerce's consumer confidence index fell to a record low of 39.6 in August 2021 from 40.9 a month earlier, amid the third wave of COVID-19 infections and deteriorating economic recovery.
 Thousands of Thais in August took to the streets to express their anger at the government and demand the resignation of Prime Minister Prayut Chan-o-cha due to his response to the COVID-19 pandemic.
 So far, only about 9% of the country's population of more than 66 million have been fully vaccinated. source: University of the Thai Chamber of Commerce

-Consumer Confidence in Thailand averaged 77.50 points from 1998 until 2021, reaching an all time high of 112.40 points in December of 2003 and a record low of 39.70 points in October of 1998.
+Consumer Confidence in Thailand averaged 77.10 points from 1998 until 2021, reaching an all time high of 112.40 points in December of 2003 and a record low of 39.60 points in August of 2021.
 This page provides - Thailand Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Thailand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+Thailand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.